jitt-team/fluent-calculations-primitives/.github/README.md

 - [@artur-karbone](https://www.github.com/arturkarbone)

 ## 🚀 About The Team
-We are bunch of .NET practitioners allways looking for ways to make code great.
+We are bunch of .NET practitioners always looking for ways to make code great.